How to increase visibility at work as a remote worker

 In addition to promoting productivity and collaboration, managing remote teams requires prioritizing specific best practices and solutions to ensure maximum employee visibility.

 Moreover, face time in video meetings can also have a positive impact on overall team communication.
-Video meets introduce the elements of visual communication which help team members pick up on non-verbal cues.
+Video meetings introduce the elements of visual communication, which help team members pick up on non-verbal cues.
 This reduces the risks of misunderstandings or miscommunication in team communication and empowers collaboration.

 To allow equal visibility opportunities to all team members across different time zones, team leaders and decision-makers need to embrace asynchronous collaboration.

 This may sound counterintuitive to previous points that focus on the importance of synchronous communication for remote employee visibility.

 However, asynchronous collaboration can perfectly complement joint efforts toward better remote visibility — especially in teams operating across time zones.

 Equal visibility opportunities in this regard imply remote teams keep everything documented and accessible to all team members in a shared channel in a team messaging app, for example.

 In addition, organizations need to be mindful not to finalize any important decision until every relevant team member gets a chance to weigh in asynchronously.